Nederlandse Landwacht

-The Nederlandse Landwacht was a Dutch paramilitary organization founded by the German occupation forces in Holland on November 12, 1943.
+The Nederlandse Landwacht was a Dutch paramilitary organization founded by the German occupation forces in the Netherlands on November 12, 1943.
 It should not be confused with the military volunteer corps 'Landwacht Nederland', which was established in March 1943 and renamed Landstorm Nederland in October, and which became part of the Waffen-SS.

 Characteristics and conduct

 The Landwacht was first seen on the street in March 1944.
 The Landwacht mostly was made up of Dutch National Socialist movement (NSB) members equipped with shotguns.
 The populace nicknamed them the "Jan-Hagel", Dutch slang for a rabble but also related to the Dutch word for a shotgun (hagelgeweer).
 The Landwacht was mainly used to guard buildings, check identity cards, and carry out arrests, house searches, and raids.
 They did not wear a uniform initially, but were identified by a red bracelet.